 - Reflected on how your future practice might be influenced by what you have learned

 - Extremely brief or one word responses may not be deemed sufficient for CPD purposes.

 - To ensure your response can be effectively reviewed, please write clear answers using UK terminology.

 - If the person you are discussing the exercise with expresses any views contrary to your own, you should include mention of this in your response, along with a brief explanation as to how your views differ.

-Use the online interactive exercise submission form, which you will find in the 'CET exercise' section within the course, when you are logged in on the website.
+Use the online interactive exercise submission form, which you will find in the 'CPD exercise (interactive)' section at the bottom of the course page, when you are logged in on the website.
 It is recommended that you write or type out your responses separately first and then copy and paste your responses into the online form, in case you experience any connectivity issues whilst online.

-Interactive exercise submissions are all individually reviewed and marked by DOCET's Training Advisers (who are experienced optometrists and training specialists).
-The Training Advisers assess each submission and may either approve the awarding of CET points, or they may provide feedback to the individual requesting further detail on a particular aspect of the exercise or advising that one or more sections of the exercise need to be re-done in order to earn CET points.
-In respect of whether CET points may or may not be awarded and/or if further information is required for a submission to be deemed satisfactory, the decision of the Training Advisers is final in all cases.
+Interactive exercise submissions are all individually reviewed and marked by Docet's Training Advisers (who are experienced optometrists and training specialists).
+The Training Advisers assess each submission and may either approve the awarding of CPD points, or they may provide feedback to the individual requesting further detail on a particular aspect of the exercise or advising that one or more sections of the exercise need to be re-done in order to earn CPD points.
+In respect of whether CPD points may or may not be awarded and/or if further information is required for a submission to be deemed satisfactory, the decision of the Training Advisers is final in all cases.